By Emma Marshall (updated January 2023)

 Lined with bars, restaurants and shops, and with small cobbled streets branching off, you can wander all the way up to Bellevueplatz and the start of the lake.
 It’s a lively and bustling area full of nightlife.

 In the colder months, the narrowness of the streets, lit up in the dark, makes it feel really festive and wintery (and a little bit romantic for anyone looking for a short break later in February for Valentine’s Day).
+During the Christmas holiday season there are Christmas decorations, twinkly festive lights and Christmas markets to wander around.

 On Limmatquai, there is Zurich’s 17th century renaissance rathaus (town hall).
 There are also steps down to the river.
 In summer we have a tradition of dipping our toes in the water here.